 Your window, always on screen

-Outside your window
+Outside your product's timing window

 The Takeaway

-Sources
+Sources & references

 • NHS.
-Progestogen-only pill: how to take it, missed pill rules, 3-hour and 12-hour windows. nhs.uk
+Progestogen-only pill: how to take it, including 3-hour, 12-hour and 24-hour timing windows. nhs.uk

 • Faculty of Sexual & Reproductive Healthcare (FSRH).
 Progestogen-only Pills guideline, 2022, mechanism of action, missed pill rules for norethisterone/levonorgestrel vs desogestrel. fsrh.org